Water Tower Storage Calculator Skip to main content

 Total required storage = fire suppression + peak demand equalization + emergency reserve.
 Fire storage = fire flow (GPM) × duration (hours) × 60 minutes.
 Peak equalization covers the gap between supply rate and peak demand.
 Emergency reserve is typically one day of average demand.
 For most small systems, fire storage is the largest component.

-Disclaimer: This calculator provides sizing estimates based on AWWA guidelines and standard engineering practice.
-Actual storage requirements depend on your state regulations, local fire authority requirements, system configuration, and supply reliability.
+Disclaimer: This calculator provides planning-level storage screening estimates based on common state design-manual methodology.
+Actual storage requirements depend on your state drinking-water program, local fire authority, system configuration, hydraulic model, water quality, structural/geotechnical design, and supply reliability.
 Consult a licensed professional engineer for system design.

 Learn More